LeeLeeYeah/AirRopeJumping/README.md

 # Air Rope Jumping
 This is a interesting rope jumping Android app.
 It has gained 10,000+ downloads on 360 APP Market.
 It’s also available on Google Play.
+I also developed an Apple Watch version.

 # ANDROID VERSION
 It’s a virtual rope jumping app.
 Users can a cell phone instead of a real rope to do rope jumping.
 The app will count for the users, and also give the sound of swinging rope synchronously, making it feels like swinging a real rope.